Last Updated on

 Posts may be sponsored.
 Post contains affiliate links.
 I may be compensated if you make a purchase using my link.
 As an Amazon Associate I earn from qualifying purchases.

 Looking for green organizing tips?
 Every year, I make a promise to myself that I will be more organized.
 I will deal with the clutter in my closets and the piles of paperwork that take up almost every flat surface in my office.
-I will schedule my appointments so that I spend less time running around.
+Then, I will schedule my appointments so that I spend less time running around.
 I will spend more time in my garden and less time working in my office and looking out the window at the garden.
-I have the best of intentions, but sometimes I have a problem following through.
+So, I have the best of intentions, but sometimes I have a problem following through.
 This post has been sponsored, but the story is my own.
 This post contains affiliate links, and I will receive compensation if you make a purchase after clicking on my links.

 Green Organizing Tips

 This year, I am taking steps to make sure that I do follow through with my goal of reorganizing.
 I have realized that part of my problem is clutter.
 Whenever I think about organizing, my first thought is to buy new containers to put the clutter.
 After all, fifteen books in a pile are cluttered.
 Fifteen books in a cute basket is organized, right?
 Unfortunately, it isn’t.
 You will have those fifteen books taking up space.
 You still need to dust around those fifteen books when you clean.
 If those fifteen books are not books you need or will refer to again, why keep them?

 The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and OrganizingMinimalism: Live a Meaningful LifeMinimalist Makeover: Four Easy, Step-by-Step Strategies To Simplify Your Life Just As Much As You Want – Balance Minimalism and Consumerism